lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 - Ease-of-migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.
 - Safeguard against faulty algorithm implementations and compromised keys: Even for long known algorithms there is a non-negligible risk of severe implementation faults.
 Latest examples are the ROCA attack and ECDSA psychic signatures.
 Using more than one algorithms will mitigate these risks.

 This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature such that it can be treated as a single atomic algorithm at the protocol level.
 Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
-Concrete instantiations of composite signature algorithms are provided based on ML-DSA, Falcon, RSA and ECDSA.
+Concrete instantiations of composite signature algorithms are provided based on ML-DSA, RSA and ECDSA.
 Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

 This document is intended for general applicability anywhere that digital signatures are used within PKIX and CMS structures.
 For a more detailed use-case discussion for composite signatures, the reader is encouraged to look at {{I-D.vaira-pquip-pqc-use-cases}}

+This document attemps to bind the composite component keys together to achieve the weak non-separability property as defined in {{I-D.hale-pquip-hybrid-signature-spectrums}} using a label as defined in {{Bindel2017}}.

 ## Terminology {#sec-terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}  {{RFC8174}} when, and only when, they appear in all capitals, as shown here.